Open Access Dissertation

 Beyond investigating magnetic nanoparticles for biomedical applications, we also studied their magnetohydrodynamic and dielectric properties in solution.
 Magnetohydrodynamic properties of ferrofluid can be controlled by appropriate selection of surfactant and deielctric measurement showed magnetodielectric coupling in this system.
 We also established that some complex low temperature spin structures are suppressed in Mn3O4 nanoparticles, which has important implications for nanomagnetic devices.
 Furthermore, we explored exchange bias effects in Ni-NiO core-shell nanoparticles.
 Finally, we also performed extensive magnetic studies in nickel metalhydride (NiMH) batteries to determine the size of Ni clusters, which plays important role on catalyzing the electrochemical reaction and powering Ni-MH batteries.

 Regmi, Rajesh Kumar, "Properties and biomedical applications of magnetic nanoparticles" (2011).
 Wayne State University Dissertations.
-Paper 329.
+329.